F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-migrate.rst

    }

 Here we defined two Big-IPs: "old" and "new".
-The "old" BIG-IP has the existing A.WAF Policies, the "new" is our target.
+The "old" BIG-IP has the existing Advanced WAF Policies, the "new" is our target.

-Same as scenario #2 we need the A.WAF Policy ID to make the initial import:
+Same as scenario #2 we need the Advanced WAF Policy ID to make the initial import:

 - check on the iControl REST API Endpoint: /mgmt/tm/asm/policies?$filter=name+eq+scenario3&$select=id
 - get a script example in the lab/scripts/ folder